 Nov 12, 2019: Instagram is working on a new video editing tool that appears to be very similar to TikTok.
 The tool called ‘Reels’, previously known as Clips, will allow users to post stories and self-made videos that are recorded in bits and pieces.

 Users can set their videos to music, selecting tracks from Instagram’s huge music catalog or by using the audio from a publicly shared Reels video.
 Now that sounds quite familiar as it is one of the core features of TikTok.

-Unlike TikTok as TechCrunch reports, users can post Reels to a Close Friends group or via a Direct Message.
-The new feature is alike the Boomerang and Super-Zoom selectors inside Stories.
+Unlike TikTok, as TechCrunch reports, users can post Reels to a Close Friends group or via a Direct Message.
+The new feature is similar to the Boomerang and Super-Zoom selectors inside Stories.

 The tool is called Reels and is available on both iOS and Android.